pimutils/khal/doc/source/usage.rst

 If the **summary** contains the string `::`, everything after `::` is taken as the **description** of the new event, i.e., the "body" of the event (and `::` will be removed).

+Passing the option `--interactive` (`-i`) makes all arguments optional and interactively prompts for required fields, then the event may be edited, the same way as in the `edit` command.

 Options
 """""""